-Sacramental Fruit of the Vine, Altar Bread, Candles, Charcoal and Palms make up some of the Consumables used in day to day religious life.
+Sacramental Wine, Altar Bread, Candles, Charcoal and Palms make up some of the Consumables used in day to day religious life.
 Proper care and preparation ensure that Consumables maintain there optimum condition

 CARING FOR CANDLES

 - Candles should be kept away from heat sources.

 - Seat properly sized candles firmly and vertically straight in the candlestick.
 Tilted candles cause irregular burning and excessive dripping.

 - Approximately 1/2" of exposed wick is recommend for efficient burning.

 - Use only a follower that is the correct size for the candle diameter.
 Clean the follower inside and out, before seating the follower on the candle by placing it on the shoulder of the candle and giving it a snug 1/4 turn.
 The follower should be straight, and all edges of the top rim or shoulder of the candle should touch the inside of the follower.

 - Straighten the wick and pre-condition the candle by burning for at least two-minutes.

 - Large diameter candles must remain lit long enough for the entire top surface to become liquefied.
 When not lit long enough it may cause a center burning out condition that will require the candle head to be reconditioned.

 - Ensure lighting taper is extended sufficiently, or lighting wood stick is proper length to safely reach candle wick.